 The easiest way to keep track of the metrics you will include in your social media report is to use tools like Agorapulse.

-In fact, all the graphs and charts in this post so far have come from Agorapulse 🙂
+All the graphs and charts in this post so far have come from Agorapulse, of course.

 Most social media networks have native analytics built into their business accounts.
 I recommend using these back end analytics and tracking them manually as a backup.

 Want powerful reports?
 With Agorapulse, you can add-on Power Reports.